LingyuLi-math/starter-academic/content/zh/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 75

-title: 论文概况
+title: 精选论文
-subtitle: ""
+subtitle: '代表性研究成果'

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 5
   # Filter on criteria
   filters:
     author: ""